Mukassir-Ahmed-Farooqui/DVA_Assignment2/README.md

 ## ⭐ Acknowledgment

-Special thanks to our guide **Srikanth** for guidance and support throughout this assignment.
+Special thanks to our guide **Panigrahi Srikanth Sir** for guidance and support throughout this assignment.

 ---